boschglobal/VDA-SiL-Standard/README.md

 ## Introduction

-This repository contains the interfaces and bus schema files of the VDA SiLVI.
+This repository contains the interfaces and bus schema files of the VDA SiLVI standard.

+Currently buffer representations of CAN, CAN-XL, Ethernet, Flexray and LIN are provided.

 The schemas for CAN and Ethernet are an extension of the schemas at https://github.com/boschglobal/automotive-bus-schema for VDA SiLVI usage.

 The Bus schemas in the Google FlatBuffers IDL describe automotive network communications within a virtualized simulation environment.

-Currently buffer representations of CAN, CAN-XL, Ethernet, Flexray and LIN are provided.

 ## Dependencies